English | Select another language

 Roam Like at Home rules entered into force on 15 June 2017.
-People pay domestic prices, irrespective of where they are travelling in the EU for phone-calls, SMS and mobile internet.
+People pay domestic prices for phone-calls, SMS and mobile internet, irrespective of where they are travelling in the EU.

 Roam Like at Home in a nutshell

-Phone calls, SMS and going online with your mobile device from another EU country will be covered in the national bundle.
-The minutes of calls, SMS and megabytes of data that a person consumes abroad (within the EU) will be charged the same as at home.
-People will not have bill shocks anymore.
+Phone calls, SMS and going online with your mobile device from another EU country are covered in the national bundle.
+The minutes of calls, SMS and megabytes of data that a person consumes abroad (within the EU) are charged the same as at home.
+People will no longer return home to extortionate phone bills while travelling within the EU.

 If a person has unlimited calls and SMS, they will get unlimited calls and SMS when roaming in the EU.
 However if a person has unlimited mobile data or very cheap mobile data at home, his operator may apply a safeguard (fair use) limit on data use while roaming.
 If so, the operator will have to inform the customer in advance about such a limit and alert them when they reach this limit.